 Mercury Prize nominated folk singer, writer, conservationist, song collector, award-winning promoter, broadcaster and activist

 Sam Lee plays a unique role in the British music scene.
-A highly inventive and original singer, folk song interpreter, passionate conservationist, song collector and successful creator of live events.
-Alongside his organisation, The Nest Collective, Sam has shaken up the music scene breaking boundaries between folk and contemporary music and the assumed places and ways folksong is appreciated.
-Sam’s helped develop its ecosystem inviting in a new listenership interrogating what the messages in these old songs hold for us today.
-With his latest critically acclaimed album, Old Wow, he’s summonsed up a truly compelling and emotional album that takes his work to yet another level.
-Likewise in 2021, Sam releases his debut novel ‘The Nightingale, notes on a songbird‘ telling the epic tale of this highly endangered bird and their place in culture folklore, folksong, music and literature throughout the millennia.
+A Mercury prize nominated singer, highly inventive and original arranger, folksong interpreter, passionate conservationist, song collector and creator of live events.
+Sam’s work as an artist has shaken up the music scene breaking boundaries between traditional and contemporary music and the assumed places and ways folksong is appreciated.
+Sam’s voice has helped challenge what old songs hold for us today.
+With his latest critically acclaimed and Mojo Album of the Month ‘songdreaming’, he’s summonsed up a truly compelling and emotional album that takes his work to yet another level with The Guardian giving it a 5-star review.
+In 2021, Sam released his debut novel ‘The Nightingale, notes on a songbird‘ telling the epic tale of this highly endangered bird and their place in culture, folklore, music and literature throughout the millennia.
+Sam’s a regular radio and TV broadcaster, film soundtrack composer and has provided songs for several major feature films.
+As a change-maker in the music industry, he is a co-founder of Music Declares Emergency, FAC board member and the pioneering artist to work with leading environmental charity Earthpercent to whom a portion of proceeds of the current album will be donated.

 Ambitious, eclectic but, ultimately, dedicated to the enduring passions that resonate through this treasure trove of great songs